LUMC/galaxy-launcher/docs/developer_docs/addldap.md

 #### Common galaxy-docker-ansible variables
 Variable | Function
 ---|---
-docker_container_name | The name of the docker container docker_export_location | The export location for the galaxy container
+galaxy_docker_container_name | The name of the docker container galaxy_docker_export_location | The export location for the galaxy container

 Author Information